heremaps/harp.gl/@here/harp-examples/README.md

 1. [OSM MVT Data](./src/datasource_xyzmvt.ts) with our default map style.
 1. [Webtiles with the mercator projection](./src/datasource_webtile.ts) and [with globe](datasource_webtile_globe.ts).
 1. [User based map features (lines and points)](./src/datasource_features_lines+points.ts) using the [featuresDataSource](../harp-features-datasource/README.md).
 Polygons are also demonstrated [here](./src/datasource_features_polygons.ts)
+1. [Advanced custom data source](./src/datasource_custom.ts) demonstrating the implementation of a custom data source that uses the harp.gl styling engine, offloads CPU intense work to web-workers and uses three.js to create objects.

 ### Rendering